ballerina-platform/module-ballerinax-hubspot.automation.actions/ballerina/Module.md

 ## Setup guide

-To use the Hubpsot Automation action API connector in Ballerina, you must have a HubSpot developer account.
+To use the Hubspot Automation action API connector in Ballerina, you must have a HubSpot developer account.

  ### Step 1: Create a Hubspot Developer Account

 Visit the Hubspot portal (https://developers.hubspot.com/get-started) and create a Developer Account.

- ### Step 2: Create a Hubspot Developer Account
+ ### Step 2: Create a Hubspot Developer Test Account

-Create a Developer Test Account at (https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts)

- ### Step 3: Create a Hubspot Develop Test Account

 Visit (https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts)and create a hubspot developer test account

- ### Step 4: Create a Hubspot Public App
+ ### Step 3: Create a Hubspot Public App

 In your developer account, navigate to the "Apps" section.

 Click on "Create App" and provide the necessary details, including the app name and description.

- ### Step 5: Initiate the OAuth Flow
+ ### Step 4: Initiate the OAuth Flow

 Move to the auth tab in the created app and set the permissions there .